-(iv) Developments of more than 10 dwellings of developments needs to consider the speed of vehicles in order shall include on site provision of natural open to safeguard other road users and pedestrians.
-It also requires space in accordance with HDC open space adequate space to be allocated to off street car and cycle parking standards (Provision for Open Space, Sport with consideration given to safe links with other roads and and Recreation (March 2009 or any later footpaths. versions of this policy) and financial NPPF 103 addresses the need to consider flood risk and to contributions towards the upkeep and ensure that development does not lead to flooding elsewhere. enhancement of current village open spaces Lubenham Parish is keen to ensure that new development is flood and play areas reasonably related to the scale resilient and does not exacerbate flooding and sewage problems of the development. that occur in some areas.
-It promotes the use of sustainable drainage systems and rainwater collection with designs that are (v) Developments of 10 dwellings or less shall water efficient. either include provision of on-site natural Any new development in the village will increase the number of open space or shall make a financial people needing to use community facilities including school, contribution reasonably related to the scale Church, Village Hall, and Playing Fields - in order to access these of the development in accordance with HDC residents will inevitably need to cross the main A4304 as the open space standards (Provision for Open facilities are spread throughout the village.
-Contributions towards Space, Sport and Recreation March 2009) or a safe crossing proportionate to the size of the development. any later versions of this policy) proposed towards the upkeep and enhancement of current village open spaces and play areas (vi)All new residential developments shall include schemes for the enhancement of habitats and bio-diversity. (vii) All new residential developments shall have target design speeds of a maximum 20 mph and because they will result in additional traffic on village roads shall make a financial contribution reasonably related to the scale of the development proposed for the express purpose of funding traffic speed reduction measures within the settlements in the
+- (iv) Developments of more than 10 dwellings shall include on site provision of natural open space in accordance with HDC open space standards (Provision for Open Space, Sport and Recreation (March 2009 or any later versions of this policy) and financial contributions towards the upkeep and enhancement of current village open spaces and play areas reasonably related to the scale of the development. - (v) Developments of 10 dwellings or less shall either include provision of on-site natural open space or shall make a financial contribution reasonably related to the scale of the development in accordance with HDC open space standards (Provision for Open Space, Sport and Recreation March 2009) or any later versions of this policy) proposed towards the upkeep and enhancement of current village open spaces and play areas - (vi)All new residential developments shall include schemes for the enhancement of habitats and bio-diversity. - (vii) All new residential developments shall have target design speeds of a maximum 20 mph and because they will result in additional traffic on village roads shall make a financial contribution reasonably related to the scale of the development proposed for the express purpose of funding traffic speed reduction measures within the settlements in the of developments needs to consider the speed of vehicles in order to safeguard other road users and pedestrians.
+It also requires adequate space to be allocated to off street car and cycle parking with consideration given to safe links with other roads and footpaths.